mlflow/mlflow-export-import/README.md

 The output directory contains a manifest file and a subdirectory for each experiment (by experiment ID).

 Each experiment subdirectory in turn contains its own manifest file and a subdirectory for each run.
-The run directory contains a run.json file containing run metadata and an artifact hierarchy.
+The run directory contains a run.json file containing run metadata and artifact directories.

 In the example below we have two experiments - 1 and 7.
 Experiment 1 (sklearn) has two runs (f4eaa7ddbb7c41148fe03c530d9b486f and 5f80bb7cd0fc40038e0e17abe22b304c) whereas experiment 7 (sparkml) has one run (ffb7f72a8dfb46edb4b11aed21de444b).